- 31 May 2023

 Data Explorer has pre-registered pipelines available out of the box.
 Additionally, you can define your pipelines by either using pre-registered docker images or uploading your docker image and using them in your pipelines.
 Please go through Pre-registered pipelines for more details.

 Once data is ingested, a data visualization job can be created by browsing the catalog through the 'Catalog' button in the dataset card, as shown in the previous section.

 Data visualization UI provides capabilities to explore, drill down and curate the data using cluster views, nearest neighbour searches and similarity searches.
 The curated subset of the data objects is referred to as a resultset.
 A resultset can be downloaded to a local directory or exported to an S3 bucket, Azure blob store, or Google Cloud Store for downstream processing like labelling or machine learning training.

 Clustering and Embedding

-When a job is submitted, the low dimensional representations and coresets are used to cluster the data objects to enable exploration and curation.
+When a job is submitted, the low dimensional representations and coresets cluster the data objects to enable exploration and curation.